-Request for information
+87. Request for information

-- 87. (1) An authorised member of the police may request any person employed in or associated with an agency, office or ministry as defined in the Public Service Act, 1995 (Act No. 13 of 1995) or statutory body to furnish him or her free of charge and within a period specified in that request, with all information that may reasonably be required for any investigation in terms of this Act and that person must, notwithstanding anything to the contrary contained in any law which prohibits or precludes him or her- - (a) from disclosing any information relating to the activities, affairs or business of any other person; or furnish the authorised member of the police with that information and permit the authorised member of the police to have access to any registers, records, documents, and electronic data, which may contain the information.
+- (1) An authorised member of the police may request any person employed in or associated with an agency, office or ministry as defined in the Public Service Act, 1995 (Act No. 13 of 1995) or statutory body to furnish him or her free of charge and within a period specified in that request, with all information that may reasonably be required for any investigation in terms of this Act and that person must, notwithstanding anything to the contrary contained in any law which prohibits or precludes him or her - - (a) from disclosing any information relating to the activities, affairs or business of any other person; or - (b) from permitting any person to have access to any registers, records or other documents, or electronic data which have a bearing on those activities, affairs or business, furnish the authorised member of the police with that information and permit the authorised member of the police to have access to any registers, records, documents, and electronic data, which may contain the information.